Knetic/go-namedParameterQuery/README.md

 NamedParameterQuery
 --

+Provides support for named parameters in SQL queries used by Go / golang programs and libraries.

 SQL query parameters in go are positional.
 This means that when writing a query, you'll need to do it like this: